zivnadel/create-ntmt-app/README.md

 You can start building your app as you would with [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).

-To get started with MongoDB, add your MongoDB url in MONGODB_URI environemntal variable at `.env.local`:
+To get started with MongoDB, add your MongoDB url in MONGODB_URI environmental variable at `.env.local`:
 ```
 MONGODB_URI=<your_mongodb_url>
 ```